GenesisFR/DS1TroubleshootingGuide/README.md

 ## You cannot run Dungeon Siege in a resolution higher than your desktop

-Lower the game's height (see the "Use custom resolutions" section) so that it corresponds to your desktop's height minus at least 40 pixels (it can be more) to account for the borders (ex: 1920x1080 -\> 1920x1040).
+Lower the game's height (see [Use custom resolutions](#use-custom-resolutions)) so that it corresponds to your desktop's height minus at least 40 pixels (it can be more) to account for the borders (ex: 1920x1080 -\> 1920x1040).

 # Modding